Heizal/taskmanager/docs/USER_GUIDE.md

 ## Overview
 This guide is designed to help product owners and developers get familiar with using TaskManager's RESTAPI.

+## Usage
+Download the Postman collection from the `docs/` folder and import it into Postman.
+This collection contains all the endpoints available in TaskManager, along with example requests and responses.

 ## API Overview

 ### Authentication